jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_v2.rst

   - ``python3`` is the Python_ program
   - ``-m`` is an option passed to Python_ to run the :ref:`module<ModuleNotFoundError>` given after the option as a script
   - venv_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_, it is used to make a `virtual environment`_ with a given name.
-  - A `virtual environment`_ is a separate folder where `python packages`_ needed by the project will be installed, this helps me keep things that belong to the project in one place separate from other things on the computer
+  - A `virtual environment`_ is a separate folder where I can install `python packages`_ that my project needs.
+This helps me keep things that belong to the project in one place separate from other things on the computer.
+It means I can have a separate `virtual environment` for every project with only the programs that the project needs
-  - ``.venv`` is the name given
+  - ``.venv`` is the name I am giving for the `virtual environment`

     ..
 NOTE:: ``.venv`` is Python_ convention, I can use any name I want for the virtual environment

+  the terminal shows nothing

 * I activate the `virtual environment`_ to use it